dkrolikowski/dkrolikowski.github.io/software.md

 ## Future Plans

-Beyond improvements and expansions to the Tull coudé reduction and analysis pipeline, other software I am thinking about is:

 + Creating a package to measure equivalent width of the Helium 10830 Angstrom triplet from HPF spectra.
-This would be a public release of the code used to measure EWs presented in my recent paper on the Helium triplet in young stars, which can be found on arXiv [here](https://arxiv.org/abs/2311.04971).
+This would be a public release of the code used to measure EWs presented in my [recent paper on the Helium triplet in young stars](https://ui.adsabs.harvard.edu/abs/2024AJ....167...79K/abstract).
 My hope is that you could point to any HPF spectrum of a (late F through early M) star and output a Helium EW!
-This also would include the HPF application of the NEID telluric correction described above.
++ Expanding the telluric correction package to work on more instruments than just HPF.